Moneymoney122/iOS-OTA-Downgrader-Updater/README.md

 - I have no idea why I made this script, and I have no idea if it is actually useful or not

+## How to use this script:

+ run `git clone https://github.com/Moneymoney122/iOS-OTA-Downgrader-Updater` in terminal or download the zip from this page

+`chmod +x iOS-OTA-Downgrader-Updater.sh`

+`./iOS-OTA-Downgrader-Updater.sh`

+This script will ask for your user's password, it is not intended to be anything malicious and you can check the code yourself if you want

 ## Dependencies for this script:

 - rsync